by Sue Basko

 I see the contracts from these scams all the time, and lately, I am seeing many more of them.
 So I want to put the word out here to warn all of you.
 Please do not take this as legal advice.

 The MAIN piece of advice I can give you is DO NOT SIGN ANYTHING until you have it checked out by a lawyer who is experienced in music law.

 This is not going to be comprehensive, but will just give you an idea of some of the music scams that are out there now.

 LOCATION: Most music scams that I have seen are situated in Nashville, Tennessee, or someplace in California, usually in the Los Angeles area.
-But I have also seen scams coming from Texas, Georgia, Nevada, and other places.
+But I have also seen scams coming from New York City, Texas, Georgia, Nevada, and other places.
 The scams can be anywhere or can just be on the internet.

 AND HERE ARE SOME OF THE MOST-COMMON SCAMS that I have seen:

 MUSIC MANAGERS: A person flatters you and your music and offers to be your "manager," and then asks you to sign a contract.
 The contract either asks for money upfront, or gets you to sign over a percentage of your potential income.
 In most cases, these "managers" are nothing more than wannabes.
 You can end out in so much trouble if you sign such a contract!
 There are ways I can spot these fakes, usually in under a few minutes, and I do not want to give away the secrets for fear they will get smarter.